-The board of directors has fixed the close of business on November 1, 2016 as the record date for determining holders of Common Shares who are entitled to notice of and to attend and vote at the Meeting.
+The board of directors has fixed the close of business on October 27, 2017 as the record date for determining holders of Common Shares who are entitled to notice of and to attend and vote at the Meeting.

 Your participation as a shareholder is very important to the Corporation.
-If you do not expect to attend the Meeting in person and would like your Common Shares represented, please execute and return the accompanying form of proxy to the Corporation's registrar and transfer agent, Computershare Trust Company of Canada, 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1 (Attention: Proxy Department), prior to 11:00 a.m., Calgary time, on December 13, 2016, or at least forty-eight (48) hours, excluding Saturdays, Sundays and statutory holidays, preceding any adjournment of the Meeting.
+If you do not expect to attend the Meeting in person and would like your Common Shares represented, please execute and return the accompanying form of proxy to the Corporation's registrar and transfer agent, Computershare Trust Company of Canada, by mail to 135 West Beaver Creek, P.O.
+Box 300, Richmond Hill, ON L4B 4R5, or by hand at 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1 (Attention: Proxy Department), prior to 2:30 p.m., Calgary time, on December 8, 2017, or at least forty-eight (48) hours, excluding Saturdays, Sundays and statutory holidays, preceding any adjournment of the Meeting.
 Late proxies may be accepted or rejected by the Chairman of the Meeting in his discretion, and the Chairman is under no obligation to accept or reject any particular late proxy.

-DATED at Calgary, Alberta, this 3rd day of November, 2016.
+DATED at Calgary, Alberta, this 30th day of October, 2017.